nicokurtovic/SIMIO/docs/content/api_simio.rst

    For more details on some of these parameters, check the tclean task in `tclean documentation <https://casa.nrao.edu/docs/taskref/tclean-task.html>`_

-    Args:
-        - simobj: (simio_object) A simio object that already went through the ``get_mod_ms`` function.
+   :param simobj: (simio_object) A simio object that already went through
+                    the ``get_mod_ms`` function.
-        - imsize: (int) Image size in pixels.
+   :param imsize: (int) Image size in pixels.
-        - cellsize: (float) Pixel size, must be input in arcsec.
+   :param cellsize: (float) Pixel size, must be input in arcsec.
-        - mask: (str) Mask for cleaning the emission, must be a ``CASA`` region format.
+   :param mask: (str) Mask for cleaning the emission, must be a ``CASA`` region
+                    format.
-        - threshold: (float) Threshold for how deep the ``CLEAN`` should go, in mJy.
+   :param threshold: (float) Threshold for how deep the ``CLEAN`` should go, in mJy.
                     For JvM corrected images, set the threshold to be 4 times the rms of the image.
                     For model comparison with other models, you should clean up to 2 or 1 sigma.
-        - scales: (list of int) Scales to use in multiscale, in pixels.
+   :param scales: (list of int) Scales to use in multiscale, in pixels.
                     Default: [0, 3, 8]
-        - gain: (float) Fraction of the source flux to subtract out of the residual image for the ``CLEAN`` algorithm.
+   :param gain: (float) Fraction of the source flux to subtract out of the
+                    residual image for the ``CLEAN`` algorithm.
                     Default: 0.05
-        - smallscalebias: (float) Controls the bias towards smaller scales.
+   :param smallscalebias: (float) Controls the bias towards smaller scales.
                     Default: 0.45
-        - cyclefactor: (float) Computes the minor-cycle stopping threshold.
+   :param cyclefactor: (float) Computes the minor-cycle stopping threshold.
                     Default: 1.75
-        - niter: (int) Total number of iterations.
+   :param niter: (int) Total number of iterations.
                     Default: 10000
-        - imagename: (str) Sufix name for the images, it will be saved in the same folder as in default.
+   :param imagename: (str) Sufix name for the images, it will be saved in the
+                    same folder as in default.
                     Default: ``None``
-        - interactive: (boolean) Interactive clean.
+   :param interactive: (boolean) Interactive clean.
 Recommended to set ``True``.
                     Default: ``False``
-        - remove_end: (boolean) If ``True``, will remove the folder files after finishing the imaging.
+   :param remove_end: (boolean) If ``True``, will remove the folder files after
+                    finishing the imaging.
                     Default: ``None``

+    Returns:
+       - **Fits files** containing the reconstructed images, including the residuals, psf, JvM corrected image, and non-JvM corrected images.

 Masking functions
 =================

-.. module:: simio_object
+.. mask.module:: simio_object

-.. function:: get_mask(mask_semimajor=None, inc=None, pa=None)
+.. mask.function:: get_mask(mask_semimajor=None, inc=None, pa=None)

    Location: ``codes/simio_obj.py``